Why I Rebranded My Blog (then Tripled My Engagement)

 What I didn’t anticipate three years ago is that the website I started would, unwittingly, become a case study that would change the trajectory of the way I looked at my brand and the business of blogging.

-I had no idea that my relationship with blogging would start as a desire to connect with like minded mothers - then shift into a horribly addicted rat race of affiliate marketing - and evolve into something I am so proud of – something meaningful and truly serves the needs of my readers.
+I had no idea that my relationship with blogging would start as a desire to connect with like-minded mothers - then shift into an addicted rat race of affiliate marketing - and evolve into something I am so proud of – something meaningful and genuinely serves the needs of my readers.

-At the encouragement of my husband and my friend, I started a lifestyle blog with a motherhood focus called Julie Solomon.net – A Publicist’s Spin on Motherhood - in hopes of connecting with other moms that were going through the same chapter of life.
-My goal was to bridge the gap between information and parenting in a way that made it more efficient and easy for any mom to understand, as well as building a community to share motherhood advice and experiences.
+At the encouragement of my husband and my friend Angela Lanter, I started a lifestyle blog with a motherhood focus called Julie Solomon.net – A Publicist’s Spin on Motherhood - in hopes of connecting with other moms that were going through the same chapter of life.
+My goal was to bridge the gap between information and parenting in a way that made it more efficient and comfortable for any mom to understand, as well as to build a community to share motherhood advice and experiences.